 — has fallen off stage or taken a guitar / bass / mic stand / drumstick to the head.

-2) Then ask yourself: What have you done with your spineless, pathetic little life?
+2) Then ask yourself: What have I done with my spineless, pathetic little life?

 I thought so.